S&P 500, Dow hit record highs as weak jobs data eases rate worries

 “The anticipation and confirmation of (Federal Reserve) policy staying the same and continued economic recovery with vaccines rollout have fueled these all-time highs, but we do believe the volatility is going to be tightened in the short term,” said Greg Bassuk, chief executive at Axs Investments.

-Heavily-weighted growth stocks such as Microsoft Corp (MSFT.O), Apple Inc (AAPL.O) and Alphabet (GOOGL.O) all rose.
+Heavily-weighted growth stocks such as Microsoft Corp, Apple Inc and Alphabet all rose.

-Payments firm Square Inc (SQ.N) rose 3.7% after reporting a better-than-expected quarterly profit, as surging demand for bitcoin fueled a jump in cryptocurrency transactions on its application. read more
+Payments firm Square Inc rose 3.7% after reporting a better-than-expected quarterly profit, as surging demand for bitcoin fueled a jump in cryptocurrency transactions on its application.

-Streaming device maker Roku Inc (ROKU.O) jumped 11.4% following upbeat revenue outlook, while fitness equipment maker Peloton Interactive (PTON.O) gained 6.1% as it laid out steps to improve the safety of the equipment. read more
+Streaming device maker Roku Inc jumped 11.4% following upbeat revenue outlook, while fitness equipment maker Peloton Interactive gained 6.1% as it laid out steps to improve the safety of the equipment.

 Advancing issues outnumbered declining ones on the NYSE by a 2.98-to-1 ratio; on Nasdaq, a 1.84-to-1 ratio favored advancers.